klaeufer/metrics-dashboard-commit-density/README.md

 1. Store this token in `~/githubAccessToken` and `~/tokens_all`.

-1. To ingest the data for a repository, run an instance of the [storage service](https://github.com/sshilpika/metrics-dashboard-storage-service) like so.
+1. To ingest the data for a repository, run an instance of the [storage/ingestion service](https://github.com/sshilpika/metrics-dashboard-storage-service) like so.

         sbt 'runMain edu.luc.cs.metrics.ingestion.service.Boot'
         1. Issues